dimitritholen/ultra-compact-prompt-language/mcp-server/README.md

 Claude Code automatically detects MCP servers configured in Claude Desktop.
 No additional configuration needed.

+---

+## 🎉 No System Prompt Configuration Needed

+The MCP server is **fully self-documenting** with enhanced schema discoverability.
+When an LLM queries available tools, it receives:
+- Comprehensive usage instructions with validation constraints
+- Rich enum options with titles and descriptions
+- Output schema documentation
+- Tool annotations (read-only hints, priority, etc.)
+- Pagination guidelines and token limit warnings
+- Best practices and common examples

+**You don't need to add anything to your system prompt!** See [docs/MCP-SELF-DOCUMENTING.md](../docs/MCP-SELF-DOCUMENTING.md) for details.

+### What's New in v1.2 (2025-11-05)

+**Enhanced Discoverability** - Achieved 100% discoverability score through:
+- Tool description compressed from 676 → 216 chars (within MCP limit)
+- All enums converted to `oneOf` pattern with rich descriptions
+- Added comprehensive JSON Schema validation constraints
+- Defined output schema for structured responses
+- Added tool annotations (audience, priority, behavioral hints)
+- All parameter descriptions compressed while maintaining clarity

+See [docs/MCP-DISCOVERABILITY-IMPROVEMENTS.md](../docs/MCP-DISCOVERABILITY-IMPROVEMENTS.md) for technical details.

 ### Codex / Other MCP Clients

 Refer to your client's MCP server configuration documentation.
 Use the same pattern: